quantaosun/NAMD-MD/README.md

 # NAMD-MD
-CAUTION： The notebook example is NOT PERFECT, your need some MODIFICATION in terms of names, file path etc., before you could acturally run a simulation.
+CAUTION： The notebook example is NOT PERFECT, your need some MODIFICATION in terms of names, file path etc., before you could actually run a simulation.
 Especially, for example, modify "input" and "parameter" section inside the confiles before running.

 This is for a general solution simulation for a RCSB PDB structure with a ligand, with a special foucs on small molecule ligand.